mootools/mootools-core/Docs/Request/Request.HTML.md

-[XHR]: /Request/Request
+[Request]: /Request/Request

-Class: AJAX {#AJAX.Remote}
+Class: HTML {#Request.HTML}
 ==========================

-An Ajax class, For all your asynchronous needs.
+An Ajax class, for all your asynchronous needs.
 Also contains methods to generate querystings from forms and Objects.

 ### Extends:

-[XHR][]
+[Request][/Request/Request]

 ### Syntax:

-	var myAjax = new Ajax(url[, options]);
+	var myHTMLRequest = new Request.HTML([options]);

 ### Arguments:

-1. url     - (string, optional) The url pointing to the server-side script.
+1. url     - (string, optional) The URL pointing to the server-side script.
-2. options - (object, optional) In addition to <XHR>'s options object, see "Options" below.
+2. options - (object, optional) In addition to <Request>'s options object, see "Options" below.

 ### Options:

+* url          - (string: defaults to null)  The URL to load.
+This can also be passed within the .get() and .post() methods.
-* update       - (element: defaults to null) The Element to insert the response text of the XHR into upon completion of the request.
+* update       - (element: defaults to null) The Element to insert the response text of the Request into upon completion of the request.
-* evalScripts  - (boolean: defaults to false) If set to true, HTMLScript tags inside the response is evaluated.
+* evalScripts  - (boolean: defaults to false) If set to true, <script> tags inside the response will be evaluated.
-* evalResponse - (boolean: defaults to false) If set to true, the entire response is evaluated.
+* evalResponse - (boolean: defaults to false) If set to true, the entire response will be evaluated.

 ### Events:

 #### onComplete

-* (function) Function to execute when the AJAX request completes.
+* (function) Function to execute when the HTML request completes.

 ##### Signature: